List of Dune characters: Liet-Kynes

 Liet-Kynes is the Imperial Planetologist of the desert planet Arrakis, and the father of Chani by his Fremen wife, Faroula.
 In Dune, Duke Leto Atreides meets with Kynes soon after arriving on Arrakis to take over the melange harvesting operations there.
 Escorted by the planet's native Fremen, Kynes is the liaison between them and the Imperials.
 Kynes takes personal note of Leto's son Paul, who seems to know Fremen ways intuitively, and shows signs of being a prophesied Fremen messiah.
 The Atreides later hear of a person or deity named "Liet" to whom all the Fremen communities give allegiance.

 Max von Sydow portrays Liet-Kynes in the 1984 film.

 Karel Dobrý portrays Liet-Kynes in the 2000 miniseries.

 It is only after Leto is killed, and Paul and his mother, Lady Jessica, take refuge among the Fremen that Liet and Kynes are revealed to be the same person.
 He is the son of Pardot Kynes, the first Imperial Planetologist of Arrakis, and a Fremen woman, and is Chani's father.
 Captured by the Harkonnens and left to die in the desert without a stillsuit or water, Kynes is killed by a spice blow, an explosive eruption that is part of the melange cycle.
 In God Emperor of Dune, Liet-Kynes's wife and Chani's mother is identified as Faroula, "a noted herbalist among the Fremen".

 Liet-Kynes is portrayed by Max von Sydow in the 1984 film, and by Karel Dobrý in the 2000 miniseries.
 Sharon Duncan-Brewster plays a gender-swapped version of the character in the 2021 film.

+In February 2024, a Lego Dune playset based on the Atreides ornithopter from the 2021 Dune film was released, containing a Liet-Kynes Lego minifigure based on Duncan-Brewster's portrayal in the 2021 film.

 Liet-Kynes also appears in the Prelude to Dune prequel trilogy by Brian Herbert and Kevin J. Anderson.
 That series establishes that his mother is Frieth, the sister of Stilgar.
 Growing up under Fremen tradition, Liet inherits his father's position as planetologist as well as his secret goal of terraforming Arrakis into a temperate planet.